boldbi/boldbi-kubernetes/helm/README.md

          podAntiAffinityEnable: false
       </td>
       <td>
-        Pod anti-affinity ensures that the pods are not scheduled onto nodes with matching pods.
+        Pod anti-affinity ensures that the pods are not scheduled into nodes with matching pods.
 Set this to true if you use pod anti-affinity in your cluster.
       </td>
     </tr>
     </table>